Best daily deals

 Samsung data backup screenshot

-Android has the capacity to backup all of your stuff for you.
+Android has the ability to backup all of your stuff for you.
 You can access the options in the Settings menu of your device.
-It can backup a bunch of info, like the apps you have installed, some system settings, and more.
+It can backup a bunch of information, like the apps you have installed, some system settings, and more.
 OEMs such as HTC, Samsung, and LG usually have backup apps pre-installed on their devices as well.
 You can easily backup your contacts, SMS, passwords, call history, and other stuff.
 How much you can backup depends greatly on whether you go with your Google account or an OEM account.
 They’re all usually free, come installed already, and usually work pretty well.

 Manual Backups

-You can access most of the files on your device.
-Using a file manager (or by hooking your phone up to a computer in MTP mode), you have immediate access to all of your music (in the Music folder), videos (in the Video folder), and even your photos (in the DCIM folder).
+You can access most of the files on your device by easily using a file manager (or by hooking your phone up to a computer in MTP mode).
+You have immediate access to all of your music (in the Music folder), videos (in the Video folder), and even your photos (in the DCIM folder).
 It’s quite easy to move all of these files to your PC for safe storage while you switch phones.
-You can also back then up to the cloud (share to the cloud storage app of your choice) and even use your Micro SD card if your phone has expandable storage.
-It’s tedious and it’ll still take a while to transfer everything over.
-However, it’s a reliable solution and it doesn’t require your personal data hitting the cloud at all.
+You can also back them up to the cloud (share them with the cloud storage app of your choice) and even use your microSD card if your phone has expandable storage.
+It’s tedious, and it’ll still take a while to transfer everything over.
+However, it’s a reliable solution and is better for anonymity since you’re not sharing data on any cloud storage.

 Cloud Saving